rancher/rio/docs/api-docs.md

 </h3>
 <p>
 <p>Service acts as a top level resource for a container and its sidecars and routing resources.
-Each service represents an individual revision, group by Spec.App(defaults to Service.Name), and Spec.Version(defaults to v0)</p>
+Each service represents an individual revision, grouped by Spec.App(defaults to Service.Name), and Spec.Version(defaults to v0)</p>
 </p>
 <table>
 <thead>